Harvard Pulls Student Offers Over Online Comments

 Reader joshtops shares a report: Harvard University's student newspaper says the school has revoked admission offers to at least 10 prospective freshmen over offensive online messages.
 The Harvard Crimson says the students posted images and comments in a private Facebook group mocking sexual assault, the Holocaust and racial minorities.
 The newspaper reported that several group members said at least 10 people were told by Harvard in April that their acceptances had been withdrawn.

 Seems reasonable.
-(Score:4, Interesting)
+(Score:5, Interesting)

 Harvard is a private school, not a public school.
 Their call to reject students based on this sort of thing.